mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 ### Scenario 2: User edits a `NULL` Value

-#### Scenario 2a: The data type is text
+#### Scenario 2a: Replacing `NULL` with a new value

 ##### Steps for 2a

-1. The user edits a `NULL` value in a column set to text data type.
+1. The user edits a `NULL` value in a column.
-2. The user double-clicks the value cell to enter edit mode.
+2. The enters `edit mode`.
-3. The user enters a value and leaves edit mode by pressing the enter key or clicking outside the active cell.
+3. The user enters a new value and leaves `edit mode` by pressing the `enter` key or clicking outside the active cell.
 4. The new value replaces the `NULL` value.

-#### Scenario 2b: The data type is text, and the value is cleared
+#### Scenario 2b: Replacing `NULL` with an empty string

-#### Steps for 2b
+##### Steps for 2b

-1. The user edits a `NULL` value in a column set to text data type.
+1. The user edits a `NULL` value in a column.
-2. The user double-clicks the value cell to enter edit mode.
+2. The user enters `edit mode`.
-3. A text input box is displayed in edit mode with a placeholder set to `NULL`.
+3. A text input box is displayed in `edit mode` with a placeholder set to `NULL`.
-4. The new typed-in value replaces the user types in a value and the placeholder text.
+4. The new typed-in value replaces the placeholder text.
-5. The user clears the new value by hitting the backspace key until the value is completely cleared.
+5. The user clears the new value by pressing the `backspace` key until the value is completely cleared.
-6. The user exits edit mode.
+6. The user leaves `edit mode`.
-7. An empty string replaces the `NULL` value, and the cell is blank.
+7. An empty string replaces the `NULL` value.
+The cell appears blank.

 #### Scenario 2c: The data type is boolean with checkbox display mode enabled